Back to Sleep (song): Critical reception

 "Back to Sleep" received widespread acclaim from music critics.
 In 2018, the co-host of The Breakfast Club, Charlamagne tha God, defined the song as "the best R&B record in the past 15 years" along with "Adorn" by Miguel.
 AllMusic's editor Andy Kellman stated that the track is the best one on the Royalty album.
 Brad Wete of Billboard said that it "excels as a quality addition to his catalog’s stellar collection of panty-dropping and baby-making songs", comparing the song to Brown's previous singles "Take You Down" (2008) and "No Bullshit" (2011), and also to Marvin Gaye's 1982 song "Sexual Healing".

 Mikael Wood of The Courier-Journal praised Brown's "great vocal performance" on the track, describing it as "a smooth depiction of genuine sexuality".
-Soul Bounce called it "The highlight of Royalty" and "a polished, well-produced song that spotlight's Brown's talent".
+Soul Bounce called it "The highlight of Royalty" and "a polished, well-produced song that [spotlights] Brown's talent".
 Renowned for Sound complimented the song's "impressive vocals" and its production, saying that "the synth R&B arrangement is as smooth as ever", stating that the chorus has a "risqué" sex appeal.
 Vibe said that "Back to Sleep" is "a super sexy song", finding shock value in its sexually explicit lyrics.